Volunteer in Costa Rica: Pura Vida!

 Day 1 Meet the group in San José, Costa Rica.

 Welcome to Costa Rica!
-Our trip begins at 5:00 p.m. with an orientation where you’ll get acquainted with your ConservationVIP® trip Leaders and fellow volunteers and get an overview of the exciting week ahead.
-Our group meets at the Day 1 hotel in San José, Costa Rica.
+Our trip begins at 5:00 p.m. with an orientation where you’ll get acquainted with your trip leaders and local guide and your fellow volunteers and get an overview of the exciting days ahead.
+Our group meets at a hotel in San José, Costa Rica.
 After the orientation briefing, the group will share its first dinner at the hotel (dinner and hotel lodging included).

-Day 2 Travel to Savegre on the Pacific coast, stopping along the way at the Rio Grande de Tárcoles to work on the Scarlet Macaw’s habitat.
+Day 2 Travel to Punta Banco on the Pacific coast, stopping at various points along the way.

 During these volunteer project days, the group will participate in late night and early morning beach patrols to locate, excavate, and relocate sea turtle nests to a protected turtle hatchery.
-Project work will also include working in and around the turtle hatchery, painting signs, recording scientific data, as well as beach cleanups inside the project area and surrounding rivers and beaches.
+Project work will also include a variety of tasks working in and around the turtle hatchery, recording scientific data, as well as beach erosion projects to help protect the turtle nursery.
 (All meals and lodging included).

 After breakfast and morning volunteer projects, we will say goodbye to our Punta Banco partners and journey north to the highland forest area near Cerro de la Muerte.
 This region is very likely the best place in the world for observing resplendent quetzals, birds so spectacularly beautiful they were considered divine entities by the ancient Aztecs and Mayans.
-We will have lunch along the drive, then continue to our hotel in Cerro del Muerte.
+We will have lunch along the drive, then continue to our hotel in Cerro del Muerte and introduction to the Quetzal projects.
 (All meals and lodging included.)

 Note: Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including changes in the local project needs, weather, and terrain conditions.